Top 10 Tibet Travel Tips

 9. Respect the Tibetan People and Avoid Trouble

 - Do not talk about sensitive topics like politics when in Tibet.

-- Walk clockwise around the Barkhor Street, especially during the rush hour of pilgrimage from 9 am to 6 pm.
+- Walk clockwise around Barkhor Street, especially during the rush hour of pilgrimage from 9 am to 6 pm.

 - Ask permission first before taking pictures of other people in the Barkhor areas.
-Sometimes they will ask you for money but most of time it is ok to give them a little gift.
+Sometimes they will ask you for money, but most of time it is ok to give them a little gift.

 - Do not enter monasteries without permission.
 Smoking is not allowed when visiting monasteries.
 Dress properly, not in shorts or sunglasses.

 - It is suggested that you prepare about 20 easily accessible 1 yuan bills if you want to give to beggars when encountered.